simeononsecurity/simeononsecurity.ch/content/articles/dod-5220.22-m-data-sanitization-summarized/index.en.md

 ## Conclusion

 The DoD 5220.22-M specification is a critical standard for data sanitization, used by the U.S. military and other government organizations.
 Compliance with this specification ensures that sensitive information is securely erased from digital storage media before disposal or reuse.
-By utilizing data sanitization software that adheres to the specification's multi-pass process and maintaining proper records, organizations can protect sensitive data, maintain compliance, and uphold their security posture.
+By using data sanitization software that adheres to the specification's multi-pass process and maintaining proper records, organizations can protect sensitive data, maintain compliance, and uphold their security posture.